Conditions Frozen shoulder

 How is frozen shoulder treated?

-It can take a while for a frozen shoulder to heal completely.
+It can take a while for frozen shoulder to heal completely.
 However treatment can alleviate the pain.
 Mobility can also be improved.
 Initial treatment aims to alleviate pain.
 Later on the goal is to restore the shoulder’s mobility.

-Treatment is generally conservative, i.e. excluding surgery.
+Treatment is generally conservative, i.e., does not include surgery.

 Effective treatments include, for example:

-• cortisone tablets or cortisone injections into the shoulder joint to treat the pain
+- cortisone tablets or cortisone injections into the shoulder joint to treat the pain

-• stretching exercises and physiotherapy to improve mobility and strength
+- stretching exercises and physiotherapy to improve mobility and strength

 Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen in the form of tablets or creams are unlikely to be much help.
+The application of heat and cold is pleasant for some people.

 Frozen shoulder heals on its own in most cases.
 So surgery is not normally required.
 That’s also because there is no evidence that surgery brings decisive benefits.
 Surgical intervention also entails risks related to the operation itself and also to anesthesia.

-In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).
+In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen, IQWiG).

 As at: